aselker/cooperation_emergence/reports/project_report_draft1.md

 Once we have established that a sufficiently-sized cluster of cooperators will spread across the biofilm, we investigate how these clusters can arise.
 In our second experiment, we remove the starting cluster of cooperators, and add a chance of mutation.
 Mutations can happen to the general fitness gene, the behavior gene, or both, as specified in the Overview.

 #### Results of Experiment 2
 We expect the grid to be stably full of defectors, with a few cooperators occurring randomly but never spreading.
+This is in fact what we observe.
+It is consistent with Hashem et al.'s findings.

+TODO: Add our own images here.
 ![There are usually a few cooperators.](images/exp2_fig1.png)
 ![The level of cooperators is noisy but low.](images/exp2_fig2.png)